-The RRD Super Style is now into its fourth generation and is targeted as RRD’s all-conditions wave and freestyle sail.
-It sits in the three-sail RRD wave range alongside the cross-shore orientated Vogue and the 4-batten Four.
-We tested the 5.2 version last month in our power wave sail test, so this month we’re checking out the 4.7 against the all-round wave sails.
+The Super Style is now into its fourth generation and is targeted as RRD’s allconditions wave and freestyle sail.
+It sits in the three sail RRD wave range alongside the crossshore orientated Vogue and the 4-batten ‘Four’.

-The Italians have a reputation for being the ‘gurus of style’, and with a name like ‘Super Style’ it’s no surprise that this RRD is a very eye-catching sail on the water – particularly in this bright yellow colour scheme!
+The Italians have a reputation for being doyens of fashion, and with a name like ‘Super Style’ it’s no surprise that this RRD is a very eye-catching sail on the water.

-The sail sets with a reasonable amount of rotation in the lower two battens, but not too much pre-set shape in the actual battens themselves, making the sail look fairly flat in comparison to the other sails within this group.
+The sail sets with a reasonable amount of rotation in the lower two battens, but not too much pre-set shape in the battens themselves, making the sail look fairly flat in comparison to the other power wave sails within this group.

 Sizes: 3.3, 3.7, 4.0, 4.2, 4.5, 4.7, 5.0, 5.2, 5.7, 6.2